-While Gary’s homecoming is bittersweet, he has at least found his way into the arms of his family.
-His co-worker Alice has awakened on the cold, concrete floor of a basement in Bluefield, Virginia.
-She is bound and chained to a support column.
+While Gary’s homecoming is bittersweet, he at least found his way into the arms of his family.
+His co-worker Alice has awakened on the cold concrete floor of a basement, bound and at the mercy of a madman.
 She doesn’t know if she will ever see her son or husband again.
-All she knows for certain is that the man in front of her has already brutally killed her friend, Rebecca, and unless she finds a way out, he will kill her, too.
+All she knows for certain is that the man in front of her has already brutally killed her friend, Rebecca, and unless she escapes, he’ll kill her, too.